jsalexan/jsalexan/README.md

-# 💫 About Me:
+# 💫 About Me: Jennifer Alexander-Hill
-Hi, I'm Jennifer!<br>A full-stack web developer with a special interest in front end projects and UX.<br>🌱 I’m currently learning C#<br>📫 How to reach me ...jsa.wa.us@gmail.com or here on GitHub.<br>⚡ Fun Facts: I'm a professionally trained chef and used to tour internationally as a theatrical Stage Manager.
+Hi, I'm Jennifer!<br>A full-stack web developer with a special interest in front end projects and UX.<br>
+👨‍💻 Take a look at my [portfolio](https://portfolio-jah.herokuapp.com/)<br>🌱 I’m currently learning C#<br>📫 How to reach me ...jsa.wa.us@gmail.com or here on GitHub.<br>⚡ Fun Facts: I'm a professionally trained chef and used to tour internationally as a theatrical Stage Manager.
 In my spare time, I enjoy genealogy research, singing, playing my ukuleles, and working on various crafts.<br>

 ## 🌐 Socials: